 Mason's jaws were sharply defined, clenched with irritation.
-Roughly, he pushed Sheila until her back hit the dressing table behind her; the forceful impact knocking makeup products onto the floor.
+Roughly, he pushed Sheila until her back hit the dressing table behind her - the forceful impact knocking makeup products onto the floor.
 Mason didn't seem to notice nor care about the mess he made.
-He cupped her chin, aggressively, tilting it up and forcing her to look into his grey eyes.
+He cupped her chin, aggressively, tilting it up and forcing her to look into his gray eyes.
 His eyes had a deadness, a stillness, seeming darker than usual.

 "You want other guys to notice you, don't you?
 You dirty, filthy tramp.
-You want to slap on makeup and parade around in tight dresses for them, don't you?"
+You wanna slap on makeup and parade around in tight dresses for them, don't you?"

 Sheila gritted her teeth.
 It was hard to not lose her temper.
-She knew she had to be the calmer one, the level-headed one, before this situation escalated any further.
+She needed to remain calm and level-headed, before this situation escalated any further.

 "You're being paranoid for no reason," she said, trying to steady her breathing.
-"And I need to finish getting ready, before the Uber gets here... so please leave me be."
+"And I need to finish getting ready, before the Uber gets here... so please leave me alone."

 "Paranoid!?
 Me?"
 His eyes were alight with rage, "How stupid do you think I am?"

 Sheila bit her lip, knowing that it was best not to answer that question.
 She didn't want to poke the bear further.
-He stared at her with such intensity - it was as if he could read her mind.
+He stared at her with such intensity, like he could read her mind.
 She knew that was ridiculous, but she couldn't shake the feeling away.

 She was trying to read him too - read his body language.
 Then something clicked in her brain.
 She couldn't explain it.
 In that moment, she knew what he was going to do before he even did it.
 Perhaps it was because she knew him too well, she could predict his moves.

-She tried to run away - but Mason pounced on her like a tiger.
+She tried to run away, but Mason had pounced on her like a tiger.
 He grabbed onto her, ruthlessly, his strong arms wrapped around her little waist.
 Sheila squealed and squirmed, trying to escape from his grip again, but he held onto her much tighter, his hands forcefully attacking her black dress.
 She thrashed around, flailing her legs and screaming.

 "Stop it!
 Stop it, Mason!
 Let me down!
 Don't!"